Top 10 Dirtiest NHL Players

 The 6-foot-3 power forward is one of those players that seems to love to dish out heavy hits, but the second the tables are turned he will whine and complain like he’s the NHL’s version of a choir boy.

 Although he typically stands up for teammates, Lucic is also known for crossing into dirty territory, which has earned him a few suspensions and haters along the way.
-He’ll wields his stick as a weapon, having speared Danny DeKeyser, Brandon Manning and Pavel Datsyuk in their privates.
-Everyone is fair game, even goaltenders–just ask Ryan Miller.
+He wields his stick as a weapon, having speared Danny DeKeyser, Brandon Manning and Pavel Datsyuk in their privates.
+Everyone is fair game, even goaltenders – just ask Ryan Miller.

 After the Canadiens eliminated the Boston Bruins, Lucic completely disrespected one of the NHL’s most time-honored traditions as he used the handshake line at the end of a playoff series to make threats to Dale Weise.
 Lucic has been suspended for a game for sucker punching Kevin Connaughton.
 In his first game back, he even delivered a sucker punch to an official in a scrum.